arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 | BOOT SEL                        | Reserved for future applications | Reserved for future applications|
 | BOOT                            | Boot from SD card Memory  | Boot from MMC Memory   |

-When the Portenta Max Carrier is combined with either the Portenta H7 or C33, the DIP switch adjustments are as follows:
+When the Portenta Max Carrier is combined with either the __Portenta H7 or C33__, the DIP switch adjustments are as follows:

 | **Ethernet DIP Switch Designation** |      **Position: ON**     |    **Position: OFF**   |
 |:-----------------------------------:|:-------------------------:|:----------------------:|